Cpymadtools

 Warning

-The internal construction of polygons can be tricky, and you might need to change the ANGLE or AMPLITUDE values in dynap_dframe headers.
+The internal construction of polygons can be tricky, and one might need to change the ANGLE or AMPLITUDE values in dynap_dframe headers.

-dynap_dframe (tfs.frame.TfsDataFrame) -- the dynap data frame returned by make_footprint_table.
+dynap_dframe (tfs.TfsDataFrame) -- The dynap data frame returned by make_footprint_table().

 Example